 - Frost cooled cupcakes however you’d like.
 I used an Ateco 808 large round piping tip for these pictured cupcakes.
 Top with coconut flakes.

 - Store leftovers in the refrigerator for up to 5 days.

-Not a fan of coconut?
-Leave it out!
-You can replace with 1 cup chopped nuts or raisins.
+- Not a Coconut Lover?
+Leave the coconut and coconut extract out completely.
+Or you can replace with 1 cup chopped nuts or raisins.
 Or if pineapple carrot cake is your thing, sub in 1 cup of crushed pineapple.
-If doing so, leave out the 1/3 cup yogurt.
+If adding the crushed pineapple, leave out the 1/3 cup yogurt.

-Want a cake instead?
-Follow my carrot layer cake (same-ish recipe, doubled).
+- Cake Recipe: Follow my carrot cake recipe (same-ish recipe, doubled).
 Add 2 cups of sweetened shredded coconut to the batter.
 You can leave in the nuts or skip them in that recipe.

 - Be sure to check out my 10 tips for baking the BEST cupcakes before you begin!